Critter Science

 3.)
 Some caribou migrate up to 3,000 miles each year!

 4.)
-Even thought reindeer are thought of as living in the tundra, there used to be a species that lived in Southern Idaho.
+Even though reindeer are thought of as living in the tundra, there used to be a species that lived in Southern Idaho.
 They were over-hunted and driven out.
 There are conservation efforts in place that are trying bring the species back.

 5.)
 The knees of some reindeer subspecies actually make a kind of clicking noise which helps them locate each other in times of blizzards.